ameeya-bhusan/VASP_guide/README.md

 # 🧪 VASP Guide

 This repository provides a comprehensive guide to using VASP (Vienna Ab-initio Simulation Package) for computational materials science.
-# 🧪 VASP Workflow and Calculation Types

-This guide provides an overview of various calculation types and the complete workflow for using VASP (Vienna Ab-initio Simulation Package) in computational materials science.

-## Calculation Types and Workflow

-# 🧪 VASP Workflow and Calculation Types

-This guide provides an overview of various calculation types and the complete workflow for using VASP (Vienna Ab-initio Simulation Package) in computational materials science.

-## Calculation Types and Workflow

 ## Table of Contents